 If you are an employee, you are allowed to make extra payments to the Scheme.
-If you are not an employee, you can contribute to the Scheme as detailed below.
+If you are not an employee, you can still contribute to the Scheme.
 These payments may be made regularly or in lump sums.
-Any direct debit payments must be a minimum of \$10.00 each.
-There is otherwise no minimum contribution amount.
+There is no minimum contribution amount if you are not employed.

-If you contribute to the Scheme by a monthly direct debit, these will be processed on the last working day of the month, unless another date is nominated by you.
+If you contribute to the Scheme by a monthly direct debit, these should be processed by your bank on the date you nominate, if your nominated date is not a working day, it should be processed on the next working day.

-Further extra payments may be made by:
+Further extra payments may be made by payment directly to the Inland Revenue.

-- Payment directly to the Scheme by cheque made payable to "Generate KiwiSaver Public Trust Nominee Limited".
-In some cases your bank may have Generate set up as a bill payment option.
-The bill payment option requires you to enter your Generate member number to reference these payments. - Payment directly to the Inland Revenue.
 This payment can be made at any Westpac branch, or via internet banking by selecting the "Inland Revenue payment" option - most banks offer this facility.
-For help topping up your KiwiSaver account please call us on 0800 855 322 or go to generatekiwisaver.co.nz.
+For help topping up your KiwiSaver account please call us on 0800 855 322 or go to generatewealth.co.nz/kiwisaver/contribute.